hettel/Metropolia-SummerSchool/README.md

 # Metropolia Summer School 2021

-This repository contains some code templates for my lecture.
+This repository contains some code templates for my lecture

-Provided are
+**Concurrent Programming with Java**

+The repository contains
 * Code examples used in the slides
-* Code examples of the activities
-* Code templates for the exercises
+* Code templates for the activities